keystone-enclave/keystone/docs/source/Getting-Started/Tutorials/Build-Enclave-App-Hello-World-Native.rst

 provisioned, use the SDK to load the runtime and eapp into the enclave space, and communicate with the enclave after it has started.

-The runtime is described in detail in TODO link.
+The runtime is described in detail in the :doc:`Eyrie documentation</Runtimes/Eyrie>`.

 The eapp currently contains wrapper code for communicating to the host, and currently prints "Hello World".